singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 We need to extract the downloaded package and change its folder name.
 These actions both differ depending on your operating system, yet are usually fairly simple.

-In this example on Linux we open terminal (in Windows, your command prompt) and write the following commands:
+In this example on Linux we open terminal (in Windows, your command prompt) and write the following commands (change to your download folder, file name, site location and site name):
 ```
 $ cd 'downloads'
 $ tar xvzf ink_linux_amd64.tar.gz --directory 'Sites'
+$ cd 'Sites'
-$ mv /Sites/ink_linux_amd64 /Sites/InkPaper
+$ mv ink_linux_amd64 InkPaper
 ```
 The first line simply takes us to the location of the downloaded package (change to your download location).
-The second line unpacks the downloaded file (in our case the Linux 64 bit flavor) to our chosen destination using the *--directory* flag and the third line renames this directory to InkPaper.
+The second line unpacks the downloaded file (in our case the Linux 64 bit flavor) to our chosen destination using the *--directory* flag.
+The third line takes us to the location where we keep our sites (and just now unpacked the file to) and the fourth line renames this directory to InkPaper.

-#### 3. Add ink to the Path.
+#### 3. Preparing ink.
-For ink (the site generator file of InkPaper) to run properly, we need to add it to the path.
-This action is also different, depending on the operating system in use, but continuing the example in Linux, we would use these commands:
+If you are using OSX or a Windows OS, rather than Linux, it is important that you also download the Linux version of the ink executable, as this is the version needed when building on Netlify!

+For this reason, we will move our ink executable into a *bin* folder in the root of the site and rename it *ink.linux* and if you're on a Windows or OSX machine, make sure you also keep the ink executable needed by your OS to run locally.
+E.g. create the bin folder as below and by all means, rename the linux version of the ink file to ink.linux as we do in the command example below, but also keep an ink.osx OR an ink.ms file in there (for example) for local use.

+As we're using Linux however, we only need one ink executable and to put it in the bin folder and rename it we'll do the following:
 ```
 $ cd InkPaper
+$ mkdir bin
-$ sudo mv ink '/usr/local/bin'
+$ mv ink '/home/user/Sites/InkPaper/bin/ink.linux'
 ```
-In the first line we enter the newly renamed directory and in the second line we move the ink executable to a location that is in the PATH, so that it can be invoked from the terminal.
+In the first line we enter the newly renamed directory and in the second line we create a bin folder, while in the third and final line we copy and rename the ink executable to the bin folder (change to your location and preferred file name).

 #### 4. Preview InkPaper.
 Provided you've still got your terminal window open in the InkPaper directory, all you need to do is enter the following command, lean back and check out the beautiful result in a web browser:
 ```
-$ ink preview
+$ ./bin/ink.linux preview
 ```
+Please note that the official documentation merely uses `ink preview` as the command, but as we've moved and renamed the file, we also have to change the command as above.

 Open your web browser of choice and enter *'http://localhost:8000/'* in the address bar and there you go.

 Quite honestly - could it get any easier?